Please login first

 Bio

-Serafino Fazio was born in Naples (ITALY) on February 5, 1950.
-Scientific Maturity June 1968.
-Master's Degree in Medicine and Surgery from the Federico II University of Naples, Faculty of Medicine and Surgery, in, 1974, specializing in Internal Medicine and Cardiology.
-He worked first as a university researcher and, subsequently, as Associate Professor of Internal Medicine, at the Federico II University of Naples, Faculty of Medicine and Surgery from 1975 to 2012.
-He was well-liked by bis student and collaborator, over the years he created research troupe that collaborate well with each other, obtaining excellent results and numerous scientific publications.
-He carried out clinical activities in the cardiology department with an attached coronary unit from August 1975 to May 1997, then in the internal medicine department of the Federico II University Hospital from 1997 to 2012, always standing out for his clinical intuitions, his excellent relationship with patients and his managerial skills.
-Now retired.
-Author of over 185 articles published in prestigious journals.
-Among these: New England Journal of Medicine, Nature Medicine, Annals of Internal Medicine, Circulation, International Journal of Cardiology, The Journal of Clinical Endocrinology and Metabolism, etc. He has been particularly interested in the interaction between hormones and the heart, the treatment of heart failure, metabolic syndrome, nutraceutical substances, and, recently, the pathophysiology and treatment of Covid-19.
-For over 10 years, it has been studying insulin resistance and the hyperinsulinemia associated with it, considering it a cardiovascular risk factor, still rather neglected.
-His h-hindex, according to Google Scholar, is 48.
-He has 9 works cited by other authors over 500 times.
-He participated in, and organized numerous medical conferences.
-Among these, the last one on February 7, 2026 in Naples (Italy) entitled "Prevention and longevity in health.
-He is an associate editor of Biomedicines and Frontiers in Cardiovascular Medicine, and a reviewer for numerous medical journals.
+Serafino Fazio was born in Naples on February 5, 1950, reaching scientific maturity in June 1968.
+He received a master's degree in Medicine and Surgery from the Federico II University of Naples, Faculty of Medicine and Surgery, in 1974, specializing in Internal Medicine and Cardiology.
+He first worked as a university researcher and, subsequently, as an Associate Professor of Internal Medicine at the Federico II University of Naples, Faculty of Medicine and Surgery, from 1975 to 2012.
+He was well-liked by his students and collaborators, and over the years, he created a research group that collaborated well, obtaining excellent results and releasing numerous scientific publications.
+He carried out clinical activities in the cardiology department with an attached coronary unit from 1975 to 1997, then in the internal medicine department of the Federico II University Hospital from 1997 to 2012, and always stood out for his clinical intuition, his excellent relationship with patients, and his managerial skills.
+Now retired, over his career, he has authored over 185 articles published in prestigious journals, including the New England Journal of Medicine, Nature Medicine, Annals of Internal Medicine, Circulation, International Journal of Cardiology, the Journal of Clinical Endocrinology and Metabolism, etc. He has been particularly interested in the interaction between hormones and the heart, the treatment of heart failure, metabolic syndrome, nutraceutical substances, and, recently, the pathophysiology and treatment of COVID-19.
+For over 10 years, he has been studying insulin resistance and the hyperinsulinemia associated with it, considering it a cardiovascular risk factor, still rather neglected.
+His H-index, according to Google Scholar, is 48.
+He has 9 works with over 500 citations.
+He has participated in and organized numerous medical conferences, with the latest occurring in February 2026, in Naples (Italy), entitled "Prevention and Longevity in Health”.
+He is an Editorial Board Member of Biomedicines.

 Event Speakers